capistrano/capistrano/documentation/getting-started/preparing-your-application/index.markdown

 Both types can specify optional _properties_ to be associated with a server or role.
 These properties include Capistrano-required ones such as the SSH options (username, port, keys etc.) and also arbitrary custom properties.
-The are there incase people want to build the server list more comprehensively from something like the *EC2* command line tools, and want to use the extended properties for something that makes sense in their environment.
+They are there in case people want to build the server list more comprehensively from something like the *EC2* command line tools, and want to use the extended properties for something that makes sense in their environment.